 EHS safety programs are continuously improved by using data collection, industry best practices, stakeholder input, and incident investigations.
 EHS also collaborates with stakeholders to develop and continuously improve its internal safety programs and processes.
 Despite EHS’ continuous improvements, it is nearly inevitable that incidents will occasionally occur.
 As such, EHS has implemented an easy-to-use incident reporting system and a straightforward investigation process for determining root causes and preventing future incidents.
 This knowledge is then shared with stakeholders via Lessons Learned on the EHS website and direct communication with the affected parties.

 Lastly, a robust, established, and routine inspection process coupled with fair and collaborative enforcement is used to assess and improve safety performance across campus.
 Additionally, all stakeholders have been granted the authority to stop any work they feel presents an imminent threat to the health and safety of others.
-In the event that Stop Work authority is used, EHS offers full support in the enforcement of health and safety rules.
+If Stop Work authority is used, EHS offers full support in the enforcement of health and safety rules.

-In order to measure the improvement of UNM’s culture of health and safety, EHS has implemented robust data collection and analysis procedures.
+To measure the improvement of UNM’s culture of health and safety, EHS has implemented robust data collection and analysis procedures.
 The department began by identifying leading indicators such as training delivered, and lagging indicators such as violations or injuries.
 Training efficacy is vital for the delivery of appropriate information.
 EHS has set out to measure effectiveness by comparing inspection deficiencies identified over time, and by conducting follow-up surveys on training.
 EHS has partnered with Risk Services, Employee Occupational Health and Safety (EOHS), UNM Medical Group, Student Health and Counseling (SHAC), and others to improve incident reporting to capture lagging indicators.
 In addition to these internal efforts and partnerships, EHS is also proactively seeking the services of an outside consultant with experience in conducting safety culture assessments.
 The consultant will deliver a strategic plan for making actionable changes after assessing the maturity of UNM’s culture of health and safety.
-By measuring leading indicators, lagging indicators, and knowing where we stand with regard to our culture of health and safety, EHS intends to direct resources in the most powerful and efficient manner to improve campus safety.
+By measuring leading indicators, and lagging indicators, and knowing where we stand concerning our culture of health and safety, EHS intends to direct resources most powerfully and efficiently to improve campus safety.